wpgp/jollofR/README.md

 ```

 ## 6. Model validation metrics
-The **jollof** package is a model-based approach which enables model validation by automatically computing model fit metrics based on the comparisons between the observed and the predicted values based on the age groups population disaggregation models.
+The **jollofR** package is a model-based approach which enables model validation by automatically computing model fit metrics based on the comparisons between the observed and the predicted values based on the age groups population disaggregation models.
 The computed metrics include:
 ```
 - MAE: Mean Absolute Error
 - MAPE: Mean Absolute Percentage Error